 Students may not receive pro bono or academic credit for their fellowship work.
 However, students who volunteer in excess of the required 200 hours may receive pro bono credit for those additional hours.

 Students who intend to transfer to another law school should not apply.
 Students who are awarded fellowships but subsequently transfer may be required to repay their fellowship award.

-The application must be completed and submitted by the first Friday in April each year.
-No exceptions will be made.
+Applications will be reviewed beginning on the first Friday in April each year.
+Fellowships will be awarded on a rolling basis.
 Informal interviews may be conducted if the number of applications greatly exceeds the number of available fellowships.